EdgarJaber/bayes-calibration-for-prognostics/README.md

 - [mcmc.py](mcmc.py): Python class implementing the RWMH-MCMC sampling of the posterior distribution as explained in the article

 We run our methodology on two cases:
--    The Paris' law which is an ODE-based degradation model of crack propagation.
+-    The Paris-Erdogan's law which is an ODE-based degradation model of crack propagation.
 We run the methodology on a fictitious material with an explicit Euler implementation of the model, available in [this notebook](methodology_crack_growth.ipynb)
 - The THYC-Puffer-DEPO clogging simulator for steam generators in pressurized-water-reactors.
 To protect the industrial secrecy, the ```DATA``` folder is encrypted (see end of README), one run available in [this notebook](methodology_clogging.ipynb)